sotormd/nixos/docs/laptop.md

   `kernel.unprivileged_userns_clone` sysctl to `1` or via the waybar [userns](#userns-module) module.

-An alternative to creating persistent VM disks is to use zfs ZVOLs to store them.
+An alternative to creating persistent VM disks is to use ZFS ZVOLs to store them.

 For example, to create a 1TB ZVOL: